bioforensics/MicroHapDB/dbbuild/sources/1kgp/README.md

 ## Build Process

-Run `snakemake -p all` from the `dbbuild/sources/1kgp/` directory to compile the data into the table format required by MicroHapDB.
+Run `snakemake --cores 1 -p all` from the `dbbuild/sources/1kgp/` directory to compile the data into the table format required by MicroHapDB.

 ## Appendix